 Ticket price: $67.25 per person (all ages)

-Boarding times: 5:00 PM (4:30 PM in November)
+Boarding times: 5:00 PM (4:30 PM in March and November)

-Arrives back in Boone: 7:45 PM (7:15 PM in November)
+Arrives back in Boone: 7:45 PM (7:15 PM in March and November)

-Museum included?
+Is museum admission included?
 Yes

 Dinner Train FAQs